 Both Monopoly vs Monopolistic Competition are popular choices in the market; let us discuss some of the major Differences Between Monopoly vs Monopolistic Competition:

-- In a monopoly, there is only one single producer which decides the quantity and price of the product.
-While in a monopolistic competition there are a large number of independent sellers and each firm has a relatively small market share hence no individual firm has any significant power over price.
-Firms in monopolistic competition pay attention to average market price and not the price of individual competitors.
-There is no scope for collusion (price fixing) in the industry.
+- In a monopoly, only one producer decides the quantity and price of the product.
+In monopolistic competition, there are many independent sellers, and each firm has a relatively small market share; hence no individual firm has any significant power over price.
+Firms in monopolistic competition pay attention to the average market price and not the price of individual competitors.
+There is no scope for collusion (price-fixing) in the industry.

-- There is a single producer in a monopoly hence they do not have any incentive in producing differentiated products.
-In a monopolistic competition, each producer has a product that is slightly different from its competitors (at least in the minds of consumers).
+- A single producer is in a monopoly; hence, they have no incentive to produce differentiated products.
+In monopolistic competition, each producer has an effect that is slightly different from its competitors (at least in the minds of consumers).
 The competing products are close substitutes for one another.

 - The nature of competition in a monopoly is advertising.
 Advertising is used to target various customers.
-In a monopolistic competition, firms have differentiated products and compete for customers on price, quality, and marketing.
+In monopolistic competition, firms have differentiated products and compete for customers on price, quality, and marketing.
 Quality is a significant product differentiating characteristic.
-Price and output can be set by firms because they face downward sloping demand curves but there usually is a strong correlation between quality and price that the firms can charge.
+Firms can set price and output because they face downward-sloping demand curves, but there usually is a strong correlation between quality and price that the firms can charge.
 Marketing is a must to inform the market about a product’s differentiating characteristics.

-- Firms trying to enter in monopoly face significant barriers to entry.
-Firms in monopolistic competition face low barriers to entry so that firms are free to enter and exit the market.
-If firms in the industry are earning economic profits new firms can be expected to enter the industry.
+- Firms trying to enter a monopoly face significant barriers to entry.
+Firms in monopolistic competition face low barriers to entry, so firms are free to enter and exit the market.
+If firms are earning economic profits, new firms can be expected to enter the industry.

 Head To Head Comparison Table Between Monopoly vs Monopolistic Competition

-Below are the top 6 difference between Monopoly vs Monopolistic Competition
+Below are the top 6 differences between Monopoly vs Monopolistic Competition

 |Number of sellers||Single firm||Many firms|